Dr James Costello

 About me

-I am a psychotherapist, clinical supervisor, author, and researcher.
-I am a Registered Accredited member of the British Association for Counselling & Psychotherapy, and a Senior Accredited specialist in group supervision.
+Registered Accredited member of the British Association for Counselling & Psychotherapy, and Senior Accredited Specialist in Group Supervision.

-Read my interview with BACP Workplace, check-out my podcast with Dr Rachel Morris about gaslighting, or watch me on ITV’s flagship documentary Tonight (Series 24 Episode 20).
+I am pleased that it is considered a “must” for anyone interested in how to thrive in the modern workplace (Therapy Today, Feb 2021).
+Read my interview with BACP Workplace, check-out my podcast about gaslighting, or see me on ITV’s flagship documentary Tonight (Series 24 Episode 20).

-Philosophical Foundations of Psychotherapy: Radical Relationality
+Philosophical Foundations of Psychotherapy: Radical Relationality (Routledge 2024)

 Area of expertise